 - Activities & Recreation

 Urbana University is committed to providing accommodations for students with disabilities.
 We take the proper steps to ensure that no one is denied the benefits of, or excluded from participation in any program or activity offered.

 Urbana University recognizes the needs of students with disabilities and is committed to providing accessible services, programs, and educational opportunities to the maximum extent possible.
 Buildings on campus vary in degrees of accessibility to people with physical disabilities.
 In compliance with the Americans with Disabilities Act, new buildings and major renovations are designed as accessible facilities.
 Plentiful accessible parking spaces are available across campus.
 Residential facilities include barrier-free accommodations in a variety of housing options.
 For additional information, or for questions concerning accessibility issues, please contact the Office of Disability Services.

-1. At the time the student receives their Admissions packet please fill out the Self-Disclosure Form for Students with Disabilities
+- Please fill out the Self-Disclosure Form for Students with Disabilities in your Admissions Packet.

 Current documentation includes: